-For many Australians a pet is an important part of the family.
-While owning a pet can be extremely rewarding, it is important to remember that pet ownership is also a huge responsibility.
-As a pet owner you will be committed to providing for all the requirements of your pet – food, exercise, housing, grooming and veterinary care.
-It is absolutely essential to thoroughly research the basics of pet care before acquiring any new pet to ensure you have the capacity to meet the physiological, behavioural and social needs of the animal.
+For many Australians a companion animal is an important part of the family.
+While having an animal as part of your family can be extremely rewarding, it is important to remember that caring for an animal is also a huge responsibility.
+You will be committed to providing for all the requirements of your animal – food, exercise, housing, grooming and veterinary care.
+Before acquiring any new companion animal, it is absolutely essential to thoroughly research the care the animal will need to ensure you have the capacity to meet the physiological, behavioural and social needs of the animal.

-RSPCA Australia recommends that you take the time to research the species or breed/crossbreed you are purchasing well before bringing them home, so that you are positive your choice of pet will be appropriate for your lifestyle and you are well prepared for their arrival.
+RSPCA Australia recommends that you take the time to research the species or breed/crossbreed you are adopting/purchasing well before bringing them home, so that you are positive your choice of companion animal will be appropriate for your lifestyle and you are well prepared for their arrival.

-Purchasing a pet should never be an impulsive decision.
-RSPCA shelters receive thousands of unwanted and abandoned animals each year and these are often the result of an ill-considered decision.
-Before you make the decision to become a pet owner ask yourself the following questions:
+Adding a companion animal to your family should never be an impulsive decision.
+RSPCA shelters receive thousands of unwanted and abandoned animals each year and these may be the result of an ill-considered decision.
+Before you make the decision to become to bring an animal into your family, ask yourself the following questions:

-Am I prepared to care for a pet for its whole life?
+Am I prepared to care for the animal for their whole life?

 Can I afford a pet?

-There are many costs involved with pet ownership.
-Upfront costs for cats and dogs include vaccination, microchipping and desexing.
-However, you will need to be prepared to pay for ongoing costs associated with food, worming, annual health checks, vet bills, training, boarding, toys and bedding for the life of the animal.
+There are many costs involved with having a companion animal.
+Upfront costs for cats and dogs include vaccination, microchipping and desexing, although animal adopted from shelters will already be vaccinated, microchipped and desexed.
+In addition, you will need to be prepared to pay for ongoing costs associated with food, worming, annual health checks, vet bills, training, care when you are away, toys and bedding, and more for the life of your animal.
 If an emergency or accident occurs, you will also need to ensure you can pay for any emergency veterinary treatment required.

 Do I understand how to care for a pet?

-It is your responsibility, as a pet owner, to thoroughly research the basic requirements of your chosen pet.
-You should do this before considering purchasing your pet and prior to bringing your pet home so that you are well informed about the species-specific needs of your pet and so you’re ready to take good care of them.
+When you are considering adding a companion animal to your family, it is your responsibility, to thoroughly research the basic requirements of your chosen animal.
+You should do this before considering adopting/purchasing your animal and prior to bringing them home so that you are well informed about the species-specific needs of your companion animal and so you’re ready to take good care of them.
 You could look for a comprehensive book about your chosen species and other information about your chosen breed/crossbreed.

-If you are considering adoption, talk to the relevant adoption organisation and ask for information or if you are purchasing from a breeder, ask the breeder for more information such as how much space and exercise is needed for the breed you’re interested in.
-See our online interactive RSPCA Smart Puppy and Dog Buyer’s Guide and the attached RSPCA Smart Kitten and Cat Buyer’s guide for more valuable information on caring for your pet.
+If you are considering adoption, talk to the relevant adoption organisation and ask for information or if you are purchasing from a breeder, ask the breeder for more information such as what health problems the breed can have, breed-specific requirements and how much space and exercise is needed for the breed.
+See our online interactive RSPCA Smart Puppy and Dog Buyer’s Guide and the attached RSPCA Smart Kitten and Cat Buyer’s guide for more valuable information on caring for your animal.

 Do I have time to care for a pet?

-Caring for a pet takes a considerable amount of time each and every day.
-Exercise, socialisation, grooming, feeding, reward-based training, play time and providing company and attention are all critical aspects of pet ownership.
-Some pets will require more of your time than others but each pet will require daily care so you need to be sure you have time available each day.
+Caring for a companion animal takes a considerable amount of time each and every day.
+Exercise, socialisation, grooming, feeding, reward-based training, play time and providing company and attention are all critical parts of having an animal in your family.
+Some animals will require more of your time than others but each will require daily care so you need to be sure you have time available each day.
 Puppies and kittens are a particularly large time investment.

 Do I live in suitable accommodation with adequate space for a pet?

-First carefully consider if you can provide suitable accommodation for your pet both now and well into the future.
-Are you allowed to keep pets at your current residence?
-Your home size and/or garden size are factors in determining your suitability as a pet owner for certain types of animals.
+First carefully consider if you can provide suitable accommodation for your animal both now and well into the future.
+Are you allowed to keep animals at your current residence?
+Your home size and/or garden size are factors in determining whether it is feasible for you to keep types of animals.
 If you’re thinking about getting a dog – do you have a yard?
 Is it secure?
 If you don’t have a yard, where will your dog be housed when you’re not at home?
-If it is inside, where will the dog go to the toilet?
-Can you get home to let it outside every few hours?
+If your dog will be inside, where will they go to the toilet?
+Can you get home to let the dog outside every few hours?

-If you rent your property has your landlord given you written permission to have a dog or other pet?
+If you rent your property, has your landlord given you written permission to have a dog or other animal?
 What will happen if you have to move?

 Will a pet fit into my lifestyle and priorities?

-Working hours, a busy social life and taking regular trips away are all factors that need to be carefully considered before purchasing a pet.
+Working hours, a busy social life and taking regular trips away are all factors that need to be carefully considered before adding a companion animal to your family.
 Companion animals thrive on human company and will always depend on you.
 You must be sure that your lifestyle will accommodate them.
-Before you purchase a pet consider their specific requirements.
-Are you prepared to walk your dog everyday?
+Before you adopt or purchase an animal consider their specific requirements.
+Are you prepared to walk your dog every day?
 Are you home often enough to keep your cat or dog company and give them attention?
 Do you have time to give your puppy or kitten the basic reward-based training it needs?
-Who will care for your pet when you are away from home?
+Who will care for your animal when you are away from home?

-It is also important to think about future planning for your pet if something happens to you.
-Make future plans that will ensure that your pet is looked after if you pass away or can no longer look after them due to ill health or moving into a care home where pets cannot join you.
+It is also important to think about future planning for your companion animal if something happens to you.
+Make future plans that will ensure that your companion animal is looked after if you pass away or can no longer look after them due to ill health or moving into a care home where animals cannot join you.